home-assistant-tutorials/01.development-environment/README.md

 In the dashboard of the *Docker Desktop* you can observe, how a bootstrapping container is setting up the development container.

-_NOTE_: Please notice how the list of `known_hosts` is copied from `~/.ssh/` of the local machine into the container.
-Be aware of this privacy issue before sharing the container.

 ![bootstrapping](img/bootstrapping.png)

 It gets a silly `NAME` assigned.
 In my case it is `blissful_gagarin`.
 You